1445 N. Great Neck Road, Virginia Beach VA 23454

 Music and the Arts are for everyone at Wycliffe!
 Congregational singing is an importnat part of worship, led by the Chancel Choir, the Wycliffe Ringers, the Wycliffe Belles, the Wycliffe Brass, and frequent guest musicians from the Virginia Symphony Orchestra.
 In addition, "pick-up" choirs featuring all-men, or all-women share a musical selection on occasion (after a quick rehearsal), and children frequently lead the opening hymn from the chancel with rhythm sticks, hand-drums, or twirling streamers!
 Occasional Sunday afternoon concerts welcome the community to share beautiful music.

-Other areas for talent-sharing include reading scripture in worship, recording for the online service, audio-visual tech-management, and those with skills in arts and crafts are important leaders in preparing the sanctuary for the Holy seasons of Advent/Christmas, Lent/Easter, and Pentecost.
+Other areas for talent-sharing include reading scripture in worship (children, teens, and adults!), weekday recording of the online service, audio-visual tech-management, and those with skills in arts and crafts are important leaders in preparing the sanctuary for the Holy seasons of Advent/Christmas, Lent/Easter, and Pentecost.

 Christian marriage is a life-long covenant, and the wedding ceremony is a service of worship before God.
 It is our desire to offer our support as you seek to establish a Christian home and celebrate the joyous start of your marriage with family and friends.